Abban-Fahim/notes/src/content/studies/Maths/Signals & Systems/Continuous-time signals.md

 $$x(t+T_{0})=x(t)$$

 where $T_{0}\ne{0}$ and is a specific value known as period of the signal, and relates to the inverse of frequency.
-For a multi-tonal signal, the ratio of the two signal's frequencies must be a rational number, given as
+For a multi-tonal signal, the ratio of the two signal's frequencies must be a rational number for the summation to also be preiodic, given as

 $$x(t)=\cos(2\pi{f_{1}}t)+\cos(2\pi{f_{2}}t)$$
 $$x(t)\;\text{is periodic only if}\;\frac{f_{1}}{f_{2}}\in\mathbb{Z}$$

+We can find their fundamental frequency with this relation

+$$\frac{1}{f_{0}}=\frac{m_{1}}{f_{1}}=\frac{m_{2}}{f_{2}}$$

 ### Deterministic & random

-The building blocks of signals are all considered deterministic, as they can be modeled using mathematical equations.
+The building blocks of signals are all considered deterministic, as they can be modelled using mathematical equations.
 Physical phenomena usually produce random signals and contain noise, which are often impossible to model using equations.
 Instead of analysing their thematically properties, we instead use statistical values of their samples to study them, like averages of amplitudes and power of different frequencies.

 ## Energy and power